vnijs/radiant/quant/app/regression.md

 ![Regression 3 - dashboard](figures_quant/regression_diamonds_dashboard.png)

-The final diagnostic we will discuss is a set of plots of the residuals versus the independent variables (or predictors).
+The final diagnostic we will discuss is a set of plots of the residuals versus the explanatory variables (or predictors).
 The residuals fan-out from left to right in the plot of residuals vs carats.
 The box-plot of clarity versus residuals shows outliers with strong negative values for lower levels of clarity and outliers with strong positive values for diamonds with higher levels of clarity.
 ![Regression 3 - residual vs predicted](figures_quant/regression_diamonds_res_vs_pred.png)

 Since the diagnostics do not look good, we should **not** draw inferences from this regression.
 A log-log specification may be preferable.
 A quick way to check the validity of this model change is available through the Data > Visualize tab.
 Select `price` as the Y-variable and `carat` as the X-variable in a `Scatter` plot.
 Check the `log X` and `log Y` boxes to produce the plot below.
 The relationship between log-price and log-carat looks close to linear.
 Exactly what we are looking for.